We’re trying to start conversations about videogames, what they mean to us, how and why they’re interesting. We’d love it if you can join in.

 The GameCity Prize works like this…

-- On May 17th, this website invited submissions from the public to nominate game that they think should be considered for the GameCityPrize 2012.
-Any game released between June 1st 2011 and June 1st 2012 can be entered into the process.
+- Any game released between June 1st 2012 and June 1st 2013 can be entered into the process.

 - In early June, an esteemed, international, gender-balanced and very secret Academy of selected experts choose around 15 games from the pool of nominated games which they deem to be the most interesting and meaningful releases of the previous twelve months (see notes below).
-This means games released in the UK between June 1st, 2011 and June 1st, 2012.
-They do this by a means of weighted, anonymous voting, the results of which will be published on this website along with any critical comments they offer.
+This means games released in the UK between June 1st, 2012 and June 1st, 2013.
+They do this by a means of weighted, anonymous voting.

 - The Academy do not deliberate, nor are they aware of the identities of any other Academy members.

-- In July the GameCityPrize jury are supplied with the shortlisted games in their homes, and invited to play them games over the Summer.
+- In October the GameCityPrize jury are supplied with the shortlisted games in their homes, and invited to play them games over the Winter.

-- They meet in early October to deliberate and decide a winner, under the chair of Lord Puttnam.
+- They meet in early January to deliberate and decide a winner.

 - Using subjective criteria established within the Jury, they are charged with awarding a game with the GameCity Prize.

 - The GameCity Prize will be awarded at a special event.

 - Then we’ll have a party.